Outdoor Adventure travel

 Alaska’s Outdoor Adventure Travels

-The entirety of it all was so new that everything became an adventure.
+Alaska was so new & exotice to all of us “travelers” that everything became an adventure.
 Walking a mile to work surrounded by mountains towering out of the ocean was awe inspiring.
-Add whale tails slapping on the surface as you pass by a hundred seasonal waterfalls was an outdoor adventure I had never experienced back in the suburbs of Minnesota.
+Add whale tails slapping on the surface as you pass by a hundred seasonal waterfalls was an outdoor adventure.
+Seeing banana slugs everywhere was just part of the “adventure travel” I had never experienced back in the suburbs of Minnesota.

 Ziplining through the trees with the eagles over the feasting bears below was the outdoor adventure travel I had been craving for all these years.
 Becoming raging alcoholics on the beaches of Ketchikan Alaska with thirty strangers who were becoming life long friends was adventure travel peers I had been searching for all my life.

 Every day was a new experience & new exposure to culture, personalities, mentallities and activities.
 It was a job that was challenging, rewarding and frustrating on a daily basis.
 It was a way of life that revved the RPMs & held my interest.
 Constantly.
-I couldn’t get enough.
+Something that I’d never experienced before, and I couldn’t get enough.

 Strangers had connected with me.
 Held similar interests, and exposed me to a variety of life changing ideas.
 Concepts that continue to influence my life today, and shape my future.
 Before my Alaska Adventure Travels I would have never considered the mountains to be my home, or ski resorts as my playgrounds.
 The idea to drive to the end of South America found its conception while adventure traveling in Alaska.

-Alaska was my breeding ground for my adventure travels yours may be Thailand, Ohio, New Zealand, Brazil or London.
+Alaska was my breeding ground for my adventure travel ideas.
+Yours may be Thailand, Ohio, New Zealand, Brazil or London.
 It doesn’t matter the path or the destination to find your outdoor adventures, but that you do find your adventures.

 Acceptance deletes confusion, frustration and uncertainity.
 Adventure begins when your planning ends.
 Time will not stand still, and will not hold any grudges.
 Let delay be your only regret, and follow your travel dreams.